kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 #### Zone Egress support

-Using Zone Egress Proxy in multizone deployment poses certain limitations for this policy.
+Using Zone Egress Proxy in multizone deployment poses certain limitations for this feature.
 When configuring `MeshLoadbalancingStrategy` with Zone Egress you can only use `Mesh` as a top level targetRef.
 This is because we don't differentiate requests that come to Zone Egress from different clients, yet.

 Moreover, Zone Egress is a simple proxy that uses a long-living L4 connection to Zone Ingress.
 Consequently, when a new `MeshLoadbalancingStrategy` with locality awareness is configured, connections won’t be refreshed, and locality awareness will apply only to new connections.